Jonathan43551/doodlywhoppers/README.md

+Black Lives Matter
+1. Defund SPD by 100% at least
+2. Invest in Black communities
+3. Amnesty for ALL protesters
+4. No New Youth Jail
+5. Recall Jenny.D

 ## ## ## ##
 instructions to build your own :)

 optimism through action. doodly whoppers are kinda like custom poi, handles attached to swivels attached to fabric shells containing LED lights.
 It's open source on github, you can make your own and share different versions with your friends.
 Doodly whoppers With handles around the wrist can keep your hands and lights off the ground.
 I use a hammer to connect the two brass grommet pieces, please be careful in general, also please be respectful of those around you.
 I hope you are able to find these materials where you are, I chose brass for properties related to rust/oxidation and bacteria growth.
 These can also be washed, or I have tried it without regret.
-When you make these, please remember that BLACK LIVES MATTER -
+When you make these, please remember that BLACK LIVES MATTER

 assembled with a variety of materials to be durable and provide a safe toy while you move around.
 A doodly whopper: double set with 6 shells consists of: 1" stainless steel keyrings, 1.5" lobster swivel clasps, 6x 1/2" inch grommets, 24x ¼ inch grommets (6 pairs), two handles and squishy gel beads to cover sharp edges.

 A doodly whopper shell is: